The pretty Violette blouse from Maison Fauve: a staple of my wardrobe

 - making buttonholes and sewing buttons

-- assembling set-in sleeves
+- setting in the set-in sleeves

-Nothing insurmountable especially if you are motivated!
+Nothing insurmountable, especially if you're motivated!

-Also, there is a very easy-to-follow explanatory video.
+Plus, there is a very easy-to-follow explanatory video.

 So, ready to try Violette or another pattern from Maison Fauve?